bhlmn/bhlmn.github.io/resume.md

 title: 'Resume'
 ---

-## Resume
+## Profile

 Creative Ph.
 D. candidate with a strong background in statistics and data analysis.
-Passionate about using statistics and big data to help us all become better stewards of ourselves and the planet.
+Captivated by big data, data science, and machine learning capabilities.

 ## Education